bidwars/Demolition-Derby---The-Fair-Grounds/README.md

 10) Fixed waypoints for figure 8 concrete
 11) Fixed place app lap count
 12) Updated ai file to newest beamng version
+13) Added settings for roofsign, roofstick, and welds.

 10.1.0
 1) Fixed an error with the scenario end for derby causing beamng to crash to desktop